christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 ## 8. The Dignity of Ironing

-Domestic details aren't prestigeous, but are packed with emotional significance (though you wouldn't know that reading Romantic writers).
+Domestic details aren't prestigious, but are packed with emotional significance (though you wouldn't know that reading Romantic writers).
 The practicalities of living together don't make for very exciting narrative arcs, but they've very important in real-world relationships.

 ## 9. Teaching and Learning

 Don't be insulted by your partner suggesting change.
 No one is perfect, so you can't get closer to your ideal self if you meet change with resentment.

 Loving someone doesn't mean accepting and loving every part of them - it's normal to only like most of someone.
-Be careful to present suggestions for improvement in a palitable package: it's easy to sound like you're complaining or insulting instead of teaching.
+Be careful to present suggestions for improvement in a palatable package: it's easy to sound like you're complaining or insulting instead of teaching.

 Likewise, be open to your partner's suggestions for improvement (even if clumsily communicated).
 Your partner suggesting change for you is one of the highest benefits of love.
 Who else is close enough to you to notice subtle ways you can improve yourself?
 Who else do you trust more to give you useful information?